Learn how to install the Genesis Framework for WordPress. The process is a bit different than a more traditional WordPress theme.

 Now click on “Upload Theme”.

 From here click on “Choose File” and find the Genesis Framework zip file that you downloaded from the StudioPress website.
+(Your version will be much newer than the one pictured below).

 Make sure that it is in .zip format (don't unzip the file) and click on “Install Now”.